-- Make a list of all medications, as well as any vitamins or supplements, that you're taking.
+- Make a list of all medications, vitamins or supplements that you're taking.
 Because some medications — such as over-the-counter cold medicines, antidepressants, birth control pills and others — can affect your blood pressure, it's a good idea to bring a list of medications and supplements that you take to your doctor's appointment.
 Or, even better, bring the original bottles with you to your appointment.
 Don't stop taking any prescription medications that you think may affect your blood pressure without your doctor's advice.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Be prepared to discuss your diet and exercise habits, especially the amount of salt in your diet.
 If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.